erictbar/Google-Assistant-on-WSA-No-Root-/README.md

 # Google-Assistant-on-WSA-No-Root-

 A script to run Google Assistant on MagiskOnWSA without root

+As of WSA 2305.40000.6.0 on Windows 11 22621.2066, opening Google Assistant on WSA will ask you to make it your default assistant.
+Trying to do this will open Windows settings, instead of Android settings, which pulls up an empty list.
+This script will run an ADB command that temporarily change Android settings to make Google Assistant the default.
+However, this setting is removed on reboot of WSA.
+This script will add this setting via ADB and then open Google Assistant.
+WSA must be running (see To Do)

 If your WSA is rooted, this could be a better solution for you (I have not tested it): https://www.reddit.com/r/WSA/comments/wj7trp/tutorial_how_to_use_google_assistant_on/